ErpNetDocs/tech/modules/crm/clientcenter/user-management/index.md

 # User Management

-The User Management page is an administrative hub for a customer's users in the **Client Center**, allowing them to be added into it with a specific **external access role**.
+The User Management page is an administrative hub for a customer's users in the **Client Center**.

+It allows registered users to be added into a Client Center with a specific **role** or removed from it entirely.

-The page is visible to all Client Center users with **[external access role](https://docs.erp.net/tech/modules/crm/sales/customers/external-access.html#roles)** **L80 - Admin** and above.
+The page is only visible to Client Center users with **[external access role](https://docs.erp.net/tech/modules/crm/sales/customers/external-access.html#roles)** **L80 - Admin** and above.

 ![pictures](pictures/user_management_page.png)